pimcore/pimcore/doc/21_Deployment/03_Configuration_Environments.md

 	          type: 'settings-store'
 ```

+> **Note:** In certain scenarios, such as when generating select options definitions, the `settings-store` config location requires a db service in the deployment setup.

 #### Revalidate existing configuration on production
 With `settings-store` target, one can update/change configurations in production environment, which in turn revalidates the generated files e.g. Image Thumbnails, Video thumbnails for subsequent requests.